 2018 South Australian Election

-Livestock SA today released its 2018 SA Election position paper highlighting six key focus areas that need to be addressed by the incoming SA Government to ensure the livestock industry continues to remain a leading contributor to the State’s economy.
+In 2018 Livestock SA released a SA Election position paper highlighting six key focus areas that needed to be addressed by the incoming SA Government to ensure the livestock industry continued to remain a leading contributor to the State’s economy.

 Through the development and implementation of industry blueprints, Livestock SA aims to support continued improvement in the productivity and profitability of the State’s livestock producers.